axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/forgot-password.rst

 Password resetting is the process that validates and updates the password for the user.

-You can customize how to validate new passwords or messages you want to show to user when he creates the new password successfully.
+You can customize how to validate new passwords or messages you want to show to the user when he creates the new password successfully.

-To do that, you should create a callable sub process with:
+To customize this process, create a callable subprocess with:

 **Signature**: portalResetPassword